 The acceptable eccentric quantity of load in LS10-B series is 0 mm at the default rating and 200 mm at the maximum.
-When the eccentric quantity of load exceeds the rating, change the setting of eccentric quantity parameter of Inertia command.
+Depends to the eccentric quantity of load, change the setting of eccentric quantity parameter of Inertia command.
 After the setting is changed, the maximum acceleration/deceleration speed of the Manipulator at PTP motion corresponding to the "eccentric quantity" is set automatically.